 Over the 25 years Eid has worked as a human rights defender he has had to endure arrests and harassment, but the situation has further deteriorated under Abdel Fattah el-Sisi's regime.
 As the Egyptian public resigns itself to living again in a militarily-controlled state that denigrates and represses much of what was celebrated and praised during the 2011 revolution, it has become all the more important to support and protect the few unwavering voices still standing their ground in the face of unprecedented oppression.
 Gamal Eid is one such voice that the authorities appear determined to extinguish.

 Since the beginning of the year, Eid has been subjected to violation after violation of his rights and freedoms.
 On 4 February 2016, as he was about to embark on a flight to Athens, airport authorities informed him that his name had been place on the travel ban list.
 He was given no reason or explanation for the ban.
 On 19 March, a Cairo court moved to freeze his assets, along with those of his wife and 11-year-old daughter, and on 23 May he stood before three judges on charges of accepting foreign funding without authorization – charges that since an amendment to Egypt's penal code in 2014, can carry a penalty of life in prison.
-The trial has been twice postponed so far.
-His next hearing is on 17 July 2016.
+The trial had been postponed several times and finally held in September 2016.
+The court froze the assets of Eid and other human rights defenders.

 "We have been targeted because our groups provide critical resources to those facing human rights abuses in Egypt.
 We have represented victims of torture from across the spectrum: Muslim Brotherhood members, liberals, leftists, victims of arbitrary arrest and even government supporters," wrote Eid in a recent article for The New York Times.
 "We have stood for the ideas that human rights belong to all, no matter their ideology, and that civil rights belong to all citizens, no matter their wealth or power."

-It is impressive that, despite the levels of corruption that pervade many facets of Egyptian society, Eid remains just as idealistic today as when he first embarked on his mission.
+It is impressive that, despite the levels of corruption that pervade many facets of Egyptian society, Eid remains committed to defending human rights in Egypt at a time when the el-Sisi regime is cracking down on all forms of dissent.

 In 2011, ANHRI was awarded the Ronald Berger Human Dignity Award for its work promoting freedom of expression and the press in Egypt and Eid himself was awarded the Leaders for Democracy award by the Project of Middle East Democracy (POMED) for his inspiring activism.